PMSF OPERATIONS STAFF

 Diane Linnehan

-Diane earned a Bachelor of Science degree in Industrial Engineering from the University of Massachusetts.
-She brings over 28 years experience in operations, quality system & program development, and disability advocacy to the Foundation, where her work supports a community that is close to her heart.
+Diane brings over 28 years experience in operations, quality systems, program development, and disability advocacy to the Foundation, where her work supports a community that is close to her heart.
 Diane’s daughter, Courtney, was diagnosed with Phelan-McDermid syndrome at age 21.
-Diane is a certified state educational advocate and sits on the MA Statewide Quality Council.
+Diane earned a BS in engineering from the University of Massachusetts, is a certified educational advocate, and sits on the MA Statewide DDS Quality Council.
 She is the co-creator of an award winning community-based recreation program and she designed and manages her daughter’s self-directed adult program.

 Diane lives in the Boston area with her husband, Mike, Courtney and their dog, Ted.
 Diane’s greatest joy is being mom to her three adult children and watching her family grow.
 Diane’s work is motivated by the extraordinary families who live with Phelan-McDermid syndrome and she strongly believes that if we listen carefully, our family stories hold clues to a greater understanding of the syndrome we battle daily.
 Diane believes that together we can improve care and find treatments and cures that will improve lives.